sabifo4/mcmcdivtools/README.md

 <!-- badges: end -->

-The goal of mcmcdivtools is to …
+The goal of `mcmcdivtools` is to process output files by `MCMCtree` to generate summary plots and tables.

 ## Installation